mansim07/dataplex-labs/lab6-data-quality/README.md

 - Creating data quality score tags for the data products in the catalog(again re-visit this in next register data product lab)

 ### 1.5.
 Note
-Auto Data Quality will be added as part of a future lab.
+Auto Data Quality will be added in future

 ### 1.6.
 Documentation
 [About Data Quality](https://cloud.google.com/dataplex/docs/data-quality-overview)<br>